jayzheng98/jayzheng98.github.io/_projects/project2.md

 <hr>

 ## Introduction
-**1.** Modern cyberattacks, such as APT attack, are often carried out in a concealed and highly variable style, which lack obvious features and patterns.
-As a result, traditional technologies are difficult to effectively identify them.
-Therefore, anomaly detection based on "behavior" has become an important idea, which identifies potential threats by modeling system behaviors and detecting abnormal ones on this basis
+**1.** Modern cyberattacks are often carried out in a concealed and highly variable style, which lack obvious features or patterns.
+Thus, traditional methods are difficult to effectively identify them.
+Therefore, behavior-based anomaly detection has become an important idea, which identifies potential threats by modeling system behaviors and detecting abnormal ones on this basis

 ## Detection framework
 **1.** From a macro perspective, the behavior studied in this project is mainly divided into two categories: the first category is the abstract system abnormal behavior obtained through theoretical analysis, and the second category is the specific system behavior collected through actual experiments.
 If a bridge can be constructed to bridge the gap between theoretical results and actual data, anomaly detection can be accurately and effectively achieved.
 Based on this idea, this project designs a **behavior-based anomaly detection framework**.
 The framework defines 3 behaviors according to the threat level from low to high: system device behavior, security threat behavior, and service anomaly behavior